 When mirrorless cameras first popped up on the scene, there weren’t enough lenses available for them to convert the masses from DSLRs to the new systems.
 That’s no longer an issue as big brands now have full lines of lenses for mirrorless bodies.
 Some brands even offer adaptors to use DSLR lenses on mirrorless bodies, which could save you quite a bit of money if you already own DSLR lenses.

-The List: Top 5 Mirrorless Cameras, According to Expert Reviews
+The List: Best Mirrorless Cameras, According to Experts

 1. Sony a7 IV